IMAGE VIA @STEPHROSERUNS | INSTAGRAM

 Before you let that Vandy-Midtown-Green-Hills gridlock get you too heated, take a quick trip out to the woods, and find a little refuge walking or running one of these nature trails.
 Oh, and you might want to bring your bathing suit, too, as some of these lead to the best spots around to take a dip.

-So here’s the thing about Radnor: leaving from downtown you can get to Radnor, hit a few trails, take a quick swim, and still make it back for any happy hour you want.
+Leaving from downtown you can get to Radnor, hit a few trails, take a quick swim, and still make it back for happy hour.
 Most of the trails are short—about a mile—with the full lake loop running 4.3 miles.
 It’s just south of Berry Hill, and super easy to get to.
 Trails range from easy to strenuous, so it’s definitely one of the most versatile, woodsy spots in the city limits.

-While the full trail isn’t yet finished, 185 miles of it are.
-Which is probably enough for your average hiker.
+While the full trail isn’t yet finished, 185 miles of it are, which is probably enough for your average hiker.
 40 different trailheads along the Cumberland Plateau open up to this trail, and lead you through deep gorges and up to high ridges across eastern Tennessee—from the edge of Kentucky to the Alabama border.
-While accessing the trail is quite a hike (terrible joke alert) from downtown Nashville, it’s one of Tennessee’s few multi-day trails and is well worth the drive.
+While accessing the trail is quite a hike (pun intended) from downtown Nashville, it’s one of Tennessee’s few multi-day trails and is well worth the drive.
+Note: the full trail system is set to be completed by late-2019.

 The 11 miles of the Volunteer Trail offers spectacular views of Percy Priest Lake.
 The workout isn’t half bad, either.
 While most of the trail is pretty easy, there are spots that can literally take your breath away, so it makes for an amazing trail run.
 Be sure to bring healthy snacks and water, as there’s not much for options nearby in Hermitage.